How to Empty Your Bladder Completely

-This post will help you understand the benefits of emptying your bladder completely and give you some of the best ways to do it so you can keep your bladder happy and healthy.
+This post will help you understand the benefits of emptying your bladder completely and give you some of the best tips to do it so you can keep your bladder happy and healthy.

 Know Your Urinary System